acco-ohernandez/ACCOAddinManager/ACCOAddinManager/README.md

-﻿The App class in the ACCOAddinManager namespace is responsible for managing the startup process of the add-in.
-It implements the IExternalApplication interface, which is a Revit API interface that allows developers to extend the functionality of Autodesk Revit.
-Here is a breakdown of what the App class does:
+﻿Here is a breakdown of what the App class does:
 1. OnStartup: This method is called when the add-in starts up.
 It performs the following tasks:
 •	Writes a log message to indicate the start of the add-in.
 •	Checks if the add-in manager has already run today by calling the CheckIfAddinManagerHasRunToday method.